-This project includes the resurfacing of Division Street from Harlem Avenue to Austin Blvd.
+This project includes the resurfacing of Division Street from Harlem Ave. to Austin Blvd.
 Division Street was last resurfaced in 2007.
 Staff will request federal STP funds to cover 80% of the construction costs.
 Design is anticipated to be completed in-house.
-Costs shown are the full construction costs at \$2.5M with an additional \$150,000 in construction management.
+Costs shown are the full construction costs at \$2.5M with an additional \$150 in construction management.
 If federal funds are able to be secured they would fund construction at an 80/20 rate.
-The project includes a separate, locally funded water and sewer project which includes sewer replacement from Grove Avenue to Oak Park Avenue.
-This was identified as a recomended project in the combined sewer master plan to address basement backups and
+The project includes a separate locally fundedwater and sewer projec twhich includes sewer replacement from Grove to Oak Park Ave which was identified as a recomended project in the combined sewer master plan to address basement backups and water main replacement